lfn-cnti/bestpractices/user-stories/supply-chain-attacks.md

 ## A CNF has a security-compromising bug

 A CNF unwittingly has a bug where an appropriately crafted packet will write a file at a location on the disk dependent on the packet's content.
 This can lead to compromise.
-Many possibilities for compromise are prevented if the process in question does not have overarching power to write the filesystem, as is typically available to a container root user.
+Many possibilities for compromise are prevented if the process in question does not have privileges to write in the filesystem, as is typically available to a container root user.

 A CNF may also have a bug where it attempts to rewrite settings files that keep the CNF secure (e.g. files containing credentials).
-If the file is not owned by the process and the process is not itself a root process it has no power to change those files.
+If the file is not owned by the process and the process is not itself a root process it has no privilege to change those files.